-A solution to this is to allocate a longer time to meet proactive publication obligations that the periods, usually of less than one year, found in right to information laws.
+One solution to the policy-practice gap on proactive disclosure is to allocate a longer time to meet proactive publication obligations than the periods, usually of less than one year, commonly found in right to information laws.
 This is a reasonable strategy for public authorities to think about if they are having trouble meeting their full proactive disclosure aspirations in the short term.

 In the UK, a different approach was taken to this issue.
 There, instead of setting out a long list of categories of information subject to proactive publication, the law requires every public authority to develop and implement a publication scheme, setting out the classes of information which it will publish.
 Importantly, the scheme must be approved by the Information Commissioner.
-The Commissioner may put a time limit on his or her approval or, with six months notice, withdraw the approval.
+The Commissioner may put a time limit on his or her approval or, with six months' notice, withdraw the approval.
 This system builds a degree of flexibility into the obligation of proactive publication, so that public authorities may adapt implementation in this area to their specific needs.
 It also provides for oversight by the Commissioner without placing too great a burden on him or her, taking into account the very numerous public authorities.
 Importantly, it allows for the levering up of proactive publication obligations over time, as public authorities gain capacity in this area.
 Basically, this system ensures that, over time, the amount of information that needs to be published will increase.
+The UK is not the only country with this approach.
+For example, Sierra Leone followed a similar approach when they adopted an RTI law in 2013.